5 Reasons Why You Should Buy a Stovetop Grill Pan

 When you cook food on the grill, any extra fat or oil is cooked out of it and drips between the grates and off your food.

-You get the same effect (mostly) from a grill pan.
-The elevated ridges in stovetop grill make direct contact with the food, and the space between the ridges allows for airflow.
+You can get the same effect (mostly) from a grill pan.
+The elevated ridges on a stovetop grill pan make direct contact with the food, and the space between the ridges allows for airflow.
 This allows steaks and burgers to cook with a drier heat and prevents them from poaching in their own fat.

 Versatility